ChronicleWolfVR/Web-Programming-Varun/checklist.md

 - [x] Can create a pull request to propose changes.
 - [ ] Understands the review process and how to request reviews.
 - [ ] Knows how to address feedback and make changes in a pull request.
+## Collaboration:
+ - [ ] Can collaborate with others by forking and contributing to open-source projects.
+ - [ ]Understands how to resolve merge conflicts.
+- [ ]Knows how to use comments and discussions in pull requests.
+## Documentation:
+- [ ]Understands the importance of documenting repositories with a README and other documentation files.
+- [ ]Good understanding of the markdown syntax (.md) used for README and other documentation (e.g., inserted titles, images, subsections, code blocks, …)